notontilt09/Frogger/README.md

 ===============================

 # Basic Gameplay
 Move the player around the board using the arrow keys.
-Try to reach the water without hitting any of the enemies
+Try to collect all 3 bracelets without Vanessa catching you

 ## Scoring
-Reach the water and 1 point will be added to the total score.
-Accumulate 5 points to win the game

-## Lives
-You start with 5 lives total.
-Every time an enemy is hit, a life will be lost.
-Lose all 5 lives to lose the game.
+Collect all 3 bracelets and win $1,800,000.
+Die 3 times and lose $10,000